 This group is an initiative of the Richmond Academy of Medicine working collaboratively with Bon Secours Health System, HCA Virginia Health System and Virginia Commonwealth University Health System.
 Circle Center staff members will receive training to help assist our participants, their caregivers and families with determining end-of-life care and proper documentation that honors an individual’s choice on medical treatments.

 Check back for more information on this and other seminars.

-For the past two years Circle Center has hosted Teepa Snow, MS, OTR/L, FAOTA.
-We will once again be hosting Teepa in September of 2018 – please stay tuned for more information.
+For the past three years Circle Center has hosted Teepa Snow, MS, OTR/L, FAOTA.
+We hope to host Teepaonce again in of 2019 – please stay tuned for more information.

 Teepa is a licensed occupational therapist working as a dementia care and dementia education specialist in an independent practice.
 She has clinical appointments with Duke University’s School of Nursing and UNC-Chapel Hill’s School of Medicine.
 She provides educational and training sessions to organizations and providers throughout the US & Canada.
 She works closely with various dementia specialty service providers in both nations to develop, improve, and optimize programs and services to people living with dementia, their care partners, and family members.
 Additionally, she works with individuals and support systems to help problem solve challenging situations.